jnijstad/jnijstad.github.io/_posts/2014-02-04-introduction.markdown

 ##Tools and workflow
 A productive workflow is incredibly important for a webdeveloper.
 You use your tools everyday, so better know your way around them.
 A great list of valuable tools can be found on <a  target="_blank" href="http://hackdesign.org/toolkit"> hackdesign's toolkit page</a>.
 My favorite IDE is definitely <a target="_blank" href="http://www.sublimetext.com/">Sublime Text</a>.
-Simple powerful and with the right packages, incredibly extensible to your likings.
+Simple, powerful and with the right packages, incredibly extensible to your likings.

+I use a 15 inch retina MacBook Pro as my primary machine.
+So expect my blog posts concerning development & design to be mostly OS X oriented.
+If you can't follow along cause you use an other machine, my apology.

 More about my workflow in a later post as well...

 #Design